OSGeo/ogc-cite-runner/docs/running-as-github-action.md

 These results are saved as [workflow artifacts] and are available for download for further processing.

-Additionally, cite-runner also adds the contents of the parsed Markdown file as the job summary, making them directly visible in the github workflow run overview page:
+Additionally, cite-runner also adds the contents of the parsed Markdown file as the job summary, making them directly visible in the GitHub workflow run overview page:

 ![github-workflow-job-sumary](assets/github-action-summary.png)